zaksabeast/PokemonRNGGuides/guides/tools/en/How to Extract GBA Bios.md

 ## Using a hacked Wii

-- For hacking your Wii refer to the following guide: https://wii.guide/

 1. Download the latest [GBA Link Cable Dumper](https://github.com/FIX94/gba-link-cable-dumper/releases).
    - Unzip the folder into the `apps` folder on the console's SD card.
    - Afterwards you should have `apps/gba-gc-link-dumper/boot.dol`.